serdimoa/charting/Widget-Methods.md

 1. `callback`: function(range)
   1. `range`: object `{from, to}`. `from` and `to` are Unit timestamps **in the timezone of chart**.

 The Library will call your callback and pass the current visible time range.
+This method was introduced in version `1.2`.

 #See Also
 * [[Charts Customization 101]]